 - Michael Connelly’s Harry Bosch crime adventure The Black Echo.
 In the first of many appearances, LAPD homicide detective Hieronymus “Harry” Bosch investigates the apparent overdose of a fellow “tunnel rat” — that is, a Vietnam War vet in whose company Bosch once spelunked Vietcong tunnel-mazes, their fanciful nickname for which gives this book its title.
 This is a neo-noir, written in a sometimes tiresome staccato style; its context seems like a contemporary updating of James Ellroy’s L.A.
 Quartet series, though to be fair, Connelly was a crime reporter for the LA Times when writing this.
 Despite its reliance on cliches — the Vietnam vet with PTSD, the maverick good cop in a corrupt department, the vengeful Internal Affairs duo, the female FBI agent love interest — it’s a fun thriller.
 Bosch struggles with his traumatic past experiences, outmaneuvers Internal Affairs, disobeys his superiors’ directives, and seeks justice for the victims of crimes that the FBI doesn’t want him involved in.
 Turns out that the whole thing is connected to a bank heist… and that the burglars were after more than just money.
 Phew!
 Fun facts: Winner of an Edgar Award for Best First Novel, The Black Echo has been followed by 20 more Bosch books, not to mention several books featuring LA defense attorney Mickey Haller (e.g., The Lincoln Lawyer), who is Bosch’s half-brother.
 The third season of the Amazon TV series Bosch, starring Titus Welliver, is loosely based on The Black Echo.

 - Maureen F. McHugh’s sci-fi adventure China Mountain Zhang.
 The titular China Mountain Zhang is a gay New Yorker of Chinese descent; unambitious, introverted, and concerned to hide the truth about his national origin (American-born-Chinese are considered inferior to Chinese-born-Chinese; also, he’s half-Hispanic), Zhang isn’t the heroic type.
 Instead, he serves as our guide to a future world in which America’s economy has collapsed and the People’s Republic of China has become a hegemonic world power.
 In the chapters about Zhang, he begins as a construction foreman; his sexuality has cost him his first job and his chance of a great career in Shanghai.
 He’s posted to an Arctic scientific station on Baffin Island, as an engineering tech; he studies cutting-edge, daoist engineering in Wuxi, the new Imperial City; he tutors Martian homesteaders in their hard-scrabble agricultural commune; and he finishes up as a kind of super-architect.
 Along the way, he cruises for casual sex, while taking care to mask his same-sex desire — whih is forbidden, in China.
 The book’s other chapters show us the world from the perspectve of other characters: San-xiang, a deformed Chinese woman who seeks genetic modification, only to discover that a pretty face isn’t the solution to her problems; Angel, a cyber-kite flier in New York; two Martian settlers.
 There are many stories, here; they don’t cohere — but they all concern ordinary people winning small-scale victories within a repressive social order.
 It’s not an adventure, but it’s impossible to put down.
 Fun facts: McHugh’s first novel, China Mountain Zhang was nominated for the Hugo and Nebula Awards, and won the James Tiptree, Jr. Award.
-She is a partner at No Mimes Media, an Alternate Reality Game company.
-Her 2011 collection, After The Apocalypse, was one of Publisher’s Weekly‘s 10 best books of 2011.
+It has been described as an exemplar of “Mundane Science Fiction” (MSF).
+McHugh’s 2011 collection, After The Apocalypse, was one of Publisher’s Weekly‘s 10 best books of 2011.

 - Richard Price’s crime adventure Clockers.
 An epic tale about a relatively straightforward incident, offering richly detailed portraits of Rocco Klein, a veteran homicide detective in a Jersey City-like fictional northeastern city and “Strike” Dunham, a 19-year-old mid-level crack dealer there.
 When Darryl, a resturant manager and crack-gang sub-lieutenant, is shot in the restaurant’s parking lot, Strike’s older brother Victor, a law-abiding father of two, confesses to the murder.
 Klein, who has no appetite for sending innocent men to jail, investigates; but can he get Strike to cooperate?
 (Strike inherits Darryl’s position as second-in-command in their operation.)
 Rocco is a familiar stereotype — the jaded, brutal, but honest and empathetic cop.
 Strike, however, is a fascinating character: smart, paranoid about police and rival drug gangs, highly organized, frustrated with his crew of “clockers,” beholden to his violent mentor/high-erup Rodney, prematurely ulcerous.
 Price offers a journalistic depiction of the crack trade: turf skirmishes, “cuts” tailored to different clientele, supply chain shenanigans, police payoffs.
 The fictional city — a post-apocalyptic wasteland — is itself a character.
 Fun facts: Adapted in 1995 by Spike Lee (who co-wrote the screenplay with Price) as a movie starring Mekhi Phifer as Strike, and Harvey Keitel as Rocco.
 (Malik Sayeed’s cinematography is outstanding.)
 Price would write episodes for David Simon’s HBO show The Wire.